grames02/first_one/README.md

 ## Main Things I did
 I went into the Simon example, and swapped out a lot.
 I mainly used the formula given and renamed things for my page.
 It actually worked fairly well.
 I am excited to keep learning.
 I created sections such as: Past Artists, Top Artists, and a fun Trivia Game.
 All of these will be more fleshed out in the future.

+One thing that took me FOREVER!!!!!
+Was getting it to publish properly.
+I didn't see the note about PowerShell....
+Eventually, I finally changed the terminal and was able to publish it properly.